orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 Effectively what we need is a way to render audio/light etc.. to go in all directions.
 Without having to render all perspectives.
 (But then for efficiency, in a more intelligent way somehow: Interference of abstract structures.) ; Construct waves in the world graph.
 How is that done efficiently?

+OR

+Store Ray and iterate through object at that World Node, eventually going through its boundary through another Node.
+Then defer to that World Node's last version of that information.
+Dont allow communication with the next Node.

 Hazy World

 ---